Panasonic GX80 vs Sony A9 II

 Studio photographers will appreciate that the Sony A9 II (unlike the GX80) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the GX80 and the A9 II are recent models that are part of the current product line-up.
 The GX80 replaced the earlier Panasonic GX7, while the A9 II followed on from the Sony A9.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the GX80 and A9 II can be found, respectively, in the Panasonic GX80 Manual (free pdf) or the online Sony A9 II Manual.

 So how do things add up?
 Is the Panasonic GX80 better than the Sony A9 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.